Configuration and maintenance of the AI Media Server

 - Re-running the installation wizard

-- Configuring languages
+- Configuring services and languages

 - Word boosting